nicoolewoo/Othello-Game-Server/README.md

 Returning an invalid move will forfeit the game.
 Timing out (the default timeout is 15 seconds) will also forfeit the game.

-## License

-Copyright © 2018

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.